The Pull of Gravity: Guided Reading Level F with Lesson Plan

 Pre-Reading Question (x1)

-Teacher asks the prompt aloud, can be while showing the cover or first page.
+The teacher says the question aloud, either while showing the cover or the first page.

-Students share what they already know, or make educated guesses from the cover.
-Prompt them to use the target vocabulary.
+Students share what they already know or make sensible guesses based on the cover.
+Encourage them to use the target vocabulary where possible.

-Write some of their responses on the board to look back at during the reading.
+Write a few of their ideas on the board so you can return to them during or after the reading.

 Vocabulary Words (x5)

-Ask students to flip through the book pages and point to where they see each of the vocabulary words.
+Ask students to flip through the book and point to any pages where they spot the vocabulary words.

-Optional: Ask students to raise hands whenever they see/hear one of the new words.
+Optional: Ask students to raise their hands whenever they see or hear one of the new words.

 Guided Reading Pages (x10)